Application information and FAQ

 What if I can’t make it to an interview?

-In previous years we offered candidates the option of attending interviews either in person or remotely.
-In response to the ongoing pandemic, interviews are currently conducted via Microsoft Teams.
+All interviews are conducted remotely via Microsoft Teams.
 This should hopefully make it easier, logistically, for candidates to attend.
 However, if for any reason you are unable to attend your interview, please do get in touch so that we can rearrange this for a mutually convenient time.

 What will happen in the interview?

 Pre-interview exercise - Just before your interview, you will be emailed a pre-interview exercise to work on.
-Don't worry, this is not a test!
-It's a chance for you to prepare in advance for some of the interview questions.
+This is not a test; it is a chance for you to prepare for some of the interview questions without the pressure of the interviewer in your presence.
 You will be given full details in advance of your interview and do not need to prepare anything, although it is advisable to have paper and pencils/pens to hand, as you may be asked to do some sketching.
 This is not a test of artistic ability and is merely to help communicate your thoughts and assist discussion during the interview.

-During the interview - The interview will test you on your design, technical and mathematics skills as well as your motivation for applying to the subject.
-The interview will be largely discussion-based, although, as with the pre-interview exercise, you are welcome to have paper on hand to work out any problems if you wish and you may of course refer to any of your notes/sketches from the pre-interview exercise.
+During the interview - The interview will test you on your design, technical, and mathematics skills as well as your motivation for applying to Design Engineering.
+The interview will be largely discussion-based although, as with the pre-interview exercise, you are welcome to have paper on hand to work out any problems if you wish and you may of course refer to any of your notes/sketches from the pre-interview exercise.

 Do I need a portfolio for my interview?

-It is not a requirement to bring a portfolio to your interview, however, if you have an existing one, you are very welcome to present examples of your work.
-These may be either fully resolved, works in progress or for instance preliminary sketches of ideas.
+It is not a mandatory requirement to bring a portfolio to your interview; however, if you have an existing one, you are very welcome to present examples of your work.
+These may be either fully resolved, works in progress or, for instance, preliminary sketches of ideas.
 Please note a maximum of two minutes will be allotted to this, so careful selection is advised.
-Given that all intervews shall take place remotely this year, when considering the selection of work to present we would suggest you consider how such work adapts to the online medium and select examples accordingly.
+Given that all interviews shall take place remotely, when considering the selection of work to present, we would suggest you consider how such work adapts to the online medium and select examples accordingly (screen-sharing will be enabled for all interviews - alternatively, you may prefer to hold your work up to the camera).

 When will I hear if I have received an offer?